rahul0697/academic-kickstart/content/home/experience.md

   1. Develop data pre-processing and feature Extraction algorithms and modeling/pattern recognition algorithm by reflecting data characteristics.
   2. Perform to optimise data and develop Perforance evaluation measures and evaluate.
-  3. Participate in managing computing server to  use algorithm that requires massive computing resources
+  3. Participate in managing computing server to  use algorithm that requires massive computing resources Built a Feature Learning Automation (Generic engine) that significantly improves the performance of ML models.

   """